Imre Menyhay: Years of immigration 1956 – 1991

 At the late 1980s, the Communist regime was heading to its fall.
-Hungary needed support especially in social and economic sciences.
+Hungary needed support, especially in the social and economic sciences.
 He tried to help by setting up the reception of academic tours for the interested Hungarian delegations in Austria.
 On the Hungarian side, the academic tours were organized by the Komunitas Enterprise and its director, Zoltán Pálfalvy.
 The academic tours benefited from support through the collaboration of staff from Leoben.
-They readily provided insight into the municipal road network maintenance, energy and water supply and funeral services, among others.
-He tried to extend the relationships also to the Hungarian institutions of higher education.
+They readily provided insight into the municipal road network maintenance, energy and water supply, and funeral services, among others.
+He tried to extend the relationships to the Hungarian institutions of higher education as well.
 This contact was established in 1991, thanks to input from István Bakos, head of department in the Ministry of Culture and Public Education.
-Afterwards, he was elected guest professor by the teaching staff of the Faculty of Commerce, Catering and Tourism of Budapest.
+Afterwards, he was elected guest professor by the teaching staff of the Faculty of Commerce, Catering, and Tourism of Budapest.
 This appointment was followed by invitations from other higher education institutions.
-Led by Miklós Horn, and later László Csizmadia, general directors of the Faculty of Commerce, Catering and Tourism, leading professors of the teaching staff visited Leoben and the competent minister in Vienna in Austria several times on academic and contact-making tours.
-In 1992, the Convention of Rectors from Hungarian Economic Teaching Universities and Colleges held a delegate meeting in Leoben, where the participants were hosted by the town of Leoben, the Montana University and him personally.
+Led by Miklós Horn, and later László Csizmadia, general directors of the Faculty of Commerce, Catering, and Tourism, leading professors of the teaching staff visited Leoben and the competent minister in Vienna, Austria several times on academic and contact-making tours.
+In 1992, the Convention of Rectors from Hungarian Economic Teaching Universities and Colleges held a delegate meeting in Leoben, where the participants were hosted by the town of Leoben, the Montana University, and him personally.
 At the joint session of the leading professors from the Montana University and the Hungarian Rectors Convention, Rudolf Andorka, Rector of the Budapest University of Economic Sciences, held a lecture on the impact of Hungarian changes on higher education.

-During his position as a director, he pursued postgraduate studies at the University of Graz, lectured at the Montana University of Leoben (Montana-University of Austria: Managerial Preparation, Self-development, Communication and Leadership Theories (1983-1991)) and was active as a forensic economic expert and journalist.
-In Graz he had his own column at Wochenpost with the title "Reflexionen".
+During his position as a director, he pursued postgraduate studies at the University of Graz, lectured at the Montana University of Leoben (Montana-University of Austria: Managerial Preparation, Self-development, Communication, and Leadership Theories (1983-1991)) and was active as a forensic economic expert and journalist.
+In Graz, he had his own column at the Wochenpost with the title "Reflexionen".
 He authored roughly 600 articles in economics and social criticism.
 He published three scientific books during this period.